CompuCell3D/PythonScriptingManual/docs/field_secretion.rst

 Field Secretion
 ---------------

-PDE solvers in the CC3D allow users to specify secretion properties individually for each cell type.
-However, there are situations where you want only a single cell to secrete the chemical.
+PDE solvers in CC3D allow you to specify secretion properties individually for each cell type.
+However, there are situations where **you want only a single cell to secrete the chemical**.
 In this case, you have to use ``Secretor`` objects.
 In Twedit++, go to the ``CC3D Python->Secretion`` menu to see what options are available.
 Let us look at the example code to understand what kind of capabilities CC3D offers in this regard (see